void-linux/void-docs/src/contributing/void-docs/styleguide.md

 ## Case

-Filenames and directories should use kabob case when splitting words.
+Filenames and directories should use [kebab case](https://en.wikipedia.org/wiki/Kebab_case) when splitting words.
 For example the filename should be `post-install.md` not `postinstall.md`.

-Words that are part of trademarks or well known package names are exempt from this rule, examples of these exemptions include `pulseaudio` and `networkmanager` which are well known by their squashed names.
+Words that are part of trademarks or well known package names are exempt from this rule.
+Examples include `pulseaudio` and `networkmanager` which are well known by their squashed names.

 ## Voice